-Aramex bolsters commitment to Saudi Arabia with new regional headquarters in Riyadh
+Aramex Bolsters Commitment To Saudi Arabia With New Regional Headquarters In Riyadh

-(MENAFN- Gambit Communications HQ) Riyadh, KSA – 10 March 2024: Aramex, a leading global logistics and transportation company, has strengthened its presence in the Kingdom of Saudi Arabia with the inauguration of a new regional office in Riyadh, further reinforcing the company's commitment to accelerating the transformation of Saudi Arabia's logistics sector under the Kingdom's Vision 2030 plan.
+(MENAFN- Mid-East) Riyadh, KSA: Aramex, a leading global logistics and transportation company, has strengthened its presence in the Kingdom of Saudi Arabia with the inauguration of a new regional office in Riyadh, further reinforcing the company's commitment to accelerating the transformation of Saudi Arabia's logistics sector under the Kingdom's Vision 2030 plan.

 The opening of the new regional office will not only significantly enhance Aramex's capabilities to serve new and existing businesses across the region, but also boost the Kingdom's logistics infrastructure and contribute to the Vision 2030 goal of establishing Saudi Arabia as a global logistics hub.
 In addition, the new regional headquarters and Aramex's commitment to innovation will benefit the Saudi logistics sector and contribute to Vision 2030's emphasis on digital capacity building and advancement.